BleedingCodes/sftp-ultra/README.md

 - **Remote-change detection** — checks file size and mtime before and after download; aborts if the remote file changed mid-transfer
 - **Retry with exponential backoff** — configurable retry count with jitter to avoid thundering herd on reconnect
 - **SQLite transfer journal** — every transfer result is recorded with path, size, mtime, checksum, and timestamp
-- **Dry-run mode** — plan a transfer and see what would happen without touching any files
+- **Dry-run mode** — plan a transfer and see what would happen without transferring, modifying, or deleting any remote or local file content.
+(The SQLite journal file at `--journal` is still created, the same as a real run — it just receives no rows.)
 - **Overwrite policies** — `skip`, `replace`, `rename` (auto-increments filename), or `ask`
-- **Verified source deletion** — optionally removes remote originals after successful transfer, requires confirmation
+- **Source deletion** — optionally removes remote originals after a transfer that passed size/mtime consistency checks, requires confirmation.
+Pair with `--checksum sha256` for content-verified deletion — without it, only size and mtime are checked, not file contents.
 - **Bandwidth throttling** — token-bucket rate limiter, set in KiB/s
 - **JSON manifests and reports** — export the transfer plan before execution; export results after
 - **Remote-root confinement** — all remote paths are validated against a configured root; path traversal is rejected